cloudmesh-community/book/chapters/quick516.md

 * Way 1: Free form.
 The preferred way for most students.
-Here you simply look at the Syllabus table and identify whatever section you feel like reding.
+Here you simply look at the Syllabus table and identify whatever section you feel like reading.
 The sections that are released are marked with :white_check_mark:.
 Note that the book may include sections that are not marked in the syllabus.
 You do not have to read such sections.